 There are so many reasons to be grateful if you live in a place like Vancouver, Kelowna or anywhere else in BC’s lower mainland.
 While the rest of Canada is known for its freezing cold winters and startlingly hot summers in some areas, Southern British Columbia enjoys a very moderate climate by comparison.
 Our winters aren’t typically too cold, and for the most part our summers never get too hot.
 Recent studies focused on average temperatures in cities around the world find Vancouver residents definitely require heat in the winter.
 But with temperatures only reaching a daily average of 22.2C in the hottest summer month, the need for air conditioning isn’t absolutely vital for residents of Vancouver and other communities in the lower mainland.
 As a result, you may find that most residences throughout BC are not equipped with any type of air conditioning unit.
 With temperatures on the rise, however, more and more people are looking to have some type of A/C installed where they live.
+And A/C repair is getting more and more common service.

 Thanks to our close proximity to the coast, and prevailing wind patterns that blow cool ocean air towards Vancouver and further inland, hot temperatures haven’t historically been an issue in the lower mainland.
 Air conditioners of any type were therefore viewed as an unnecessary luxury, and most residents weren’t concerned about living in a house, apartment, or condo that didn’t have any kind of cooling system.
 As the effects of climate change start to spread around the globe however, there is a noticeable shift in BC resident’s attitude towards having air conditioners in their homes.
 Climate experts, meteorologists and officials at BC Hydro have all noted a steady rise in both temperatures and energy consumption during the summer months over the last fifteen years.
 According to president and CEO of BC Hydro, Chris O’Riley, “Record heat and long stretches of dry weather are becoming the new norm in the province, and BC Hydro’s meteorologists are predicting another hot summer this year.”
 By 2050, it is predicted that average temperatures across the province will increase as much as 2.7 degrees.
 It may not seem like much over time, but the annual temperature increases we’ve seen over the past years has already lead to record-breaking power consumption in the summer, which we can attribute to higher usage of air conditioners.